Chell0/Chell0/README.md

 ## About Me
 - With a background in warehouse and distribution management, and operations training.
-Skilled in streamlining processes, optimizing workflows, and leveraging technology to drive efficiency and growth.
-My passionate lies in developing innovative solutions and applying technical expertise to solve real-world challenges.
+Skilled in streamlining processes, optimize workflows, and leverage technology to drive efficiency and growth.
+My passion lies in developing innovative solutions and applying technical expertise to solve real-world challenges.

 ## Technical Skills 🛠️